stephencrowell/lungair-fhir-server/README.md

 This approach uses a downloaded [MIMIC-III](https://physionet.org/content/mimiciii/1.4/) dataset to populate a FHIR server with NICU patients and ventilator observations.
 Note that the MIMIC-III dataset requires credentialed access on PhysioNet.

 1. Get access to and download [MIMIC-III](https://physionet.org/content/mimiciii/1.4/).
-2. Configure [data_sources/MIMIC-III.json](data_sources/MIMIC-III.json) to point to the location of our downloaded data and the MIMIC-III schema files:
+2. Configure [data_sources/MIMIC-III.json](data_sources/MIMIC-III.json) to point to the location of your downloaded data and the MIMIC-III schema files:
     ```json
     "args":
     {